droidian/firefox-esr-mobile-config/README.md

 If you don't like the hiding of https:// in the urlbar, you can get back to default behavior by setting `browser.urlbar.trimHttps` to false in `about:config`.

+If you should have issues with the file picker, you can set `widget.use-xdg-desktop-portal.file-picker` to 2 in about:config.

 If it cannot be changed in preferences, look in `/etc/firefox/policies/policies.json`.
 You can see the active policies while